 Visit this website to find the route to reach your destination

-Bus schedules run from 5:30 to 20:00 approx., with some of them finishing since 18:00, so consider knowing the time of the last return bus when you go out.
+Bus schedules usually run from 05:30 am to 20:0 pm, with some of them finishing since 18:00.
+So consider knowing the time of the last return bus when you go out.
 It’s difficult to determine the exact time that a bus will pass by, but consider that popular routes (towards Port Louis) pass every 15 minutes and the less popular ones can take up to an hour.

 If you know your bus route number, this website tells you its exact route details and schedules

-Prices vary from 18 to 36 Rs depending on the distance of your trip.
-Once you are in the bus, a “Conductor” will come to you to do the charges.
-Make sure to keep the receipt in case an Inspector demands it throughout your trip.
+Prices vary from Rs 18 to Rs 36 depending on the distance of your trip.
+Once you are in the bus, the ticket collector will come to you to do the charges.
+Make sure to keep the small paper receipt until your reach your destination, in case an Inspector demands it throughout the trip.

 Last but not least